srg-kostyrko/obsidian-journal/README.md

 2. Enable the plugin in your Obsidian settings (find "Journals" under "Community plugins").
 3. Check the settings.
 Configure journals that you need.

+## Work with other plugins

+- `Daily notes` core plugin - this plugin intends to be a replacement for it, the only difference now is the next/previous note command that will be added in next release.
+Notes created through Daily notes will not be connected to any journal (can be done manually editing frontmatter properties).
+- `Periodic Notes` community plugin - this plugin was intially inspired by Periodic notes that seem to abandoned and aims to be a replacement for it.
+- `Calendar` community plugin - there is no integration as for now and plun is to create a calendar view in this plugin making Calendar plugin not needed.
+- `Templater` community plugin - it is planned to add support for Templater templates and plugin, and also some helpers

 ## Supported variables

 There variables can be used in note name template, note storage path, content of template note.